Douglas A-4 Skyhawk: Postwar

-After the war, Argentine Air Force A-4Ps and A-4Cs survivors were upgraded under the Halcón (Spanish for "falcon") program with 30 mm DEFA cannons, air-to-air missiles, and other minor details, and merged into the 5th Air Brigade.
+After the war, Argentine Air Force A-4Ps and A-4Cs survivors were upgraded under the Halcón (Spanish for "falcon") program with 30 mm DEFA cannons, AAMs, and other minor details, and merged into the 5th Air Brigade.
 All of these were withdrawn from service in 1999, and they were replaced with 36 of the much-improved Lockheed Martin OA/A-4AR Fightinghawk (rebuilt and modernised ex USMC A-4M).
 Several TA-4J and A-4E airframes were also delivered under the A-4AR program, mainly for spare parts use.
 The A-4AR was in service between the late 1990s and 2016 when the majority of the fleet was grounded for serviceability and age.
 A small number of airframes remained in service for limited roles.
 Three aircraft were lost to accidents.

 In 1983, the United States vetoed the delivery by Israel of 24 A-4Hs for the Argentine Navy as the A-4Q replacement.
 The A-4Qs were finally retired in 1988.

 Kuwait

 During November 1974, the Kuwaiti government announced its intention to purchase 36 new-build Skyhawks, along with AIM-9 Sidewinder missiles, support apparatus, and spares in exchange for $250 million.
-The majority of aircraft were supplied as single-seat A-4KUs while a handful of twin-seat TA-4KUs were also procured.
+Most of aircraft were supplied as single-seat A-4KUs while a handful of twin-seat TA-4KUs were also procured.
 By the end of 1978, all aircraft had been delivered and entered service with the Kuwaiti Air Force.
 During 1984, Kuwait reportedly put its Skyhawk fleet up for sale, but none were actually sold around this time.